Flavor of Love season 3: "Halitosis Ohmyosis"

 In episode 7, the remaining girls gather into the great hall.
 Flav introduces his challenge - having the girls put together a Flavor of Love calendar to show off their business skills - and that Saaphyri and Buckwild would be helping to judge, because Saaphyri is an entrepreneur and has her own line of lip balm called Lip Chap.
 While picking the months, the girls yell and scream at Prancer for wanting to be in most of the shots.
 Prancer finds cover by making fun of Shy.
 When the challenge is over, Saaphyri and Buckwild picked Prancer and Seezinz as the winners.
 Flav took the girls to an Aerial Arts Building.
 While Prancer and Seezinz go on their date with Flav, Shy went to the dentist, who revealed she had a diet of mostly candy, and that she needs a lot of expensive dental work.
 At elimination time, the girls are called down one by one to receive their clocks; Shy was eliminated.
-Flav wasn't feeling Shy because her breath always smelled horrible, and she never brushed her teeth.
+Flav was not feeling Shy because her breath always smelled horrible, and she never brushed her teeth.
 Saaphyri brought four new girls into the competition, which upset the remaining girls.